elixirs/faker/CONTRIBUTING.md

 2. Run the tests.
 We only take pull requests with passing tests, and it's great to know that you have a clean slate: `mix deps.get && mix test`

-3. We do `mix format` to keep our code base consistency and clean.
+3. We do `mix format` to keep our code base consistent and clean.

 4. Please add a test for your change.
 Only refactoring and documentation changes require no new tests.
 If you are adding functionality or fixing a bug, we need a test!